simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 <div id="2c" class="commander" markdown="1" style="display:none">

-The following code is one basic example of usiong commander interface for motion control in combination with turning a led light on and off.
+The following code is one basic example of using the commander interface for motion control in combination with turning a led light on and off.

 ```cpp
 #include <SimpleFOC.h>